Description for the Beautiful Woman [video]

 Christopher's passion is breath-taking.
 His respect for women is awe-inspiring.
 Listen as he shares "A Man's Promise."

-This song is a SAD reflection of today's society and the fight young girls have against being prejudiced for or against by her looks.
+This song is a SAD reflection of today's society and the fight young girls have against being prejudiced because of her looks.
 I have written the lyrics below.
 Follow along as Jonny Diaz sings the message of true beauty to women everywhere.

 MORE BEAUTIFUL YOU by Jonny Diaz